 Motivation is important in all sports, but in running it’s especially critical.
 That’s because running performance is limited by perceptions rather than physiology.
 If a person is asked to run on a treadmill until they can’t, they’ll quit not when their body gives out but when the effort becomes intolerable.
 The more motivated the runner, the more effort they’re willing to tolerate and the better they perform.

 I use the “Hard Fun Test” to help my athletes maximize their motivation.
 Ask yourself, “Is my current training at least as fun as it is hard?”
-If it’s not, brainstorm ways to Define the problem into the process, whether it’s by Other Hearst Subscriptions, running with others more often, finding a more exciting goal to chase, or something else.
+If it’s not, brainstorm ways to Shoes & Gear into the process, whether it’s by mixing up your workouts, running with others more often, finding a more exciting goal to chase, or something else.

 Stage 2: Learning

 Running is a simple sport, but there’s a lot to learn.
-No runner starts off knowing how to balance different intensities in training, how to sequence work and rest within the week and across weeks, how to pace themselves in workouts and races, and so on.
+No runner starts off knowing how to balance different intensities in training, how to sequence work and rest Here’s what 25 years of experience taught this coach about mastering the sport of running pace themselves in workouts and races, and so on.
 In my experience, the most avid learners make the quickest progress toward mastery.

 Not all sources of learning are equally credible, however, so be selective.
 The most credible teachers are those who base their guidance on three factors: